 When you add captioning and transcription into the mix, it can all feel a little overwhelming.
-We understand that and work with hundreds of clients to roll out their best video captioning and transcription strategy.
-Despite all the many ways video is being used in our daily lives, for any organization it can still be difficult to know where to begin building a video library.
-On top of the tools needed to record the video, there's library storage and management, a strategy for effectively using video content, and accessibility concerns.
+We understand that and work with hundreds of clients to launch their best video captioning and transcription strategy.
+Despite all the many ways video is used in our daily lives, for any organization, knowing where to begin building a video library can still be challenging.
+On top of the tools needed to record the video, library storage and management, a strategy for effectively using video content and accessibility concerns.